South West Peninsula

 The presence of shallow oil currently on production from the Bonasse and Icacos Fields demonstrates the working petroleum system in this extension of the Eastern Venezuela Basin.
 With only a few medium to deep well penetrations having been drilled, this makes the area immature from an exploration standpoint and is therefore considered highly prospective.
 With an existing good coverage of 3D seismic, the area is ready for a new approach to exploration.

-Company interpretations includes twelve mapped prospects each having volumes of between 20-400 million barrels in place.
+Company interpretations includes twelve mapped prospects over the broader SWP area, each having volumes of between 20-400 million barrels in place.
 Onshore drilling allows the cost per well to be significantly lower than equivalent depth wells offshore.
-It is anticipated that between 2-3 wells, targeting the shallower prospects, may be drilled on the licences initially at costs of around US$2-4 million per well, including wells with multiple stacked reservoir targets, with the first well potentially being drilled, subject to satisfactory technical analysis, in the first half of 2019.
+It is anticipated that between 2-3 wells, targeting the shallower prospects, may be drilled on the licences initially at costs of between US$500,000 to US$1,000,000 per well based on favourable rig rates, including wells with multiple stacked reservoir targets, with the first well being drilled, subject to regulatory consent and satisfactory commercial arrangements, in the second half of 2019.